rrollins72/QMX-Serial-remote/README.md

 These can be changed in the code if needed.
 As built, they are constants.

+I elected to have the display show my local time instead of UTC, though the UTC is displayed as shown on the QMX+ LCD bottom line.
+This is easily changed in the code if desired.

 # Enclosure

 The STL files for the enclosure are included in the project files.
 These were